nathanlesage/ic2s2-2025/MANUAL.md

 compile the various parts into a single, static HTML folder, called `_site`.
 This is what you can then upload to whatever hosting provider you choose.

+### Installing Jekyll on your Computer

 In order to preview the changes, however, you should have Jekyll installed on your computer.
 To do so, please
 [head over to their manual](https://jekyllrb.com/docs/) which outlines the steps necessary to set everything up.

+### Previewing the Page Locally

-Once you are done, you should be able to preview the website on your computer.
+Once you are set, you should be able to preview the website on your computer.
 There are two important commands that you can run inside this folder (both require a command line/terminal):